 Track how often techs are rushing out to the store to purchase last minute parts, or how frequently parts must be flown in from another location on an emergency basis.
 These costs add up and also cut into worker productivity.

 The higher the PM work, the lower the reactive work will be.
 Companies that are aggressive about the number of PM programs in place generally reduce the amount of emergency fix calls they get.

-Looking for ways to exceed KPIs in your service and repair business?
-Eliminate paper and streamline the service process with field service management software integrated with Viewpoint.
-Learn best practices for choosing the right solution in this free guide.
+Looking for ways to exceed construction KPIs in your service and repair business?
+Eliminate paper and streamline the service process with field service management software integrated with Trimble Viewpoint.
+Learn best practices for choosing the right solution with the free guide above, or contact us.